thingsboard/thingsboard.github.io/docs/paas/user-guide/notifications.md

 notification-center-recipients-slack:
     0:
         image: /images/user-guide/notifications/notification-center-recipients-slack-1-pe.png
         title: 'Click the "Add recipients" button in the upper right corner of the "Recipients" tab.
 A new window will pop up.
 Enter the name of the notification recipient(s).
 Next, select the "Slack" type.
 In the “Slack channel type” field, choose the destination where you’d like your notifications to land: public channel, private channel, or direct message.
-In the additional “Conversation” field, specify the exact conversation or channel within Slack where you want the notifications to be sent.
+In the additional “Conversation” field, specify the exact conversation or channel in Slack where you want to send notifications.
 Click "Add";'
     1:
         image: /images/user-guide/notifications/notification-center-recipients-slack-2-pe.png
         title: 'The new recipient is added.
 Now you can use it to send a new notification or create a new notification rule.'